Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 \subsection{Dynamics of a Pure Initial State}

 The high-frequency ($k=0$) behavior in Floquet systems is distinguished by a long-lived prethermal plateau, and our first goal is to investigate the behavior of the kicked Floquet system close to the commensurate point $T^\ast_k$ for $k>0$.
 To this end, we prepare the system in the domain wall state $\mathcal{P}|\uparrow\dots\uparrow\downarrow\dots\downarrow\rangle$, where $\mathcal{P}$ is the projector onto the zero-momentum sector of positive parity.
+We use symmetries in order to achieve larger Hilbert space sizes.
 Ordered pure states are of particular importance in view of recent progress in Floquet engineering~\cite{goldman2014periodically,goldman2015case,eckardt2017atomic,bukov2015universal}.
 That said, we verified that the conclusions laid out below, do not depend on the choice of the initial pure state [although thermalization and equilibration timescales typically do].

 We compute the exact evolution of the system numerically up to $5\times10^4$ driving cycles, and do measurements of the energy density $\mathcal{E}(\ell)=\langle\psi(\ell)| H_\mathrm{ave} |\psi(\ell)\rangle/L$ in the time-evolved state $|\psi(\ell)\rangle= U_F^\ell |\psi_i\rangle$ at stroboscopic times $\ell T$.
 Let us define the rescaled energy